Welcome to today's edition of the Rush 24-7 podcast.

 Story involving Governor Palin in Wasilla, Alaska.

-Governor Palin granted the traditional Thanksgiving pardon to a lucky Turkey yesterday.
+Governor Palin granted the traditional Thanksgiving pardon to a lucky turkey yesterday.

 However, this poor woman cannot buy a break.

-As she answered questions at Triple D farm and Hatchery Outside Wasilla, cameras from the Anchorage Daily News and others showed the bloody work of an employee slaughtering turkeys behind Sarah Palin as she was granting a pardon to one randomly chosen idiot turkey.
+As she answered questions at Triple D Farm and Hatchery outside Wasilla, cameras from the Anchorage Daily News and others showed the bloody work of an employee slaughtering turkeys behind Sarah Palin as she was granting a pardon to one randomly chosen idiot turkey.

 And it was just, you know, it was tragic.

-At the same time, it was comical to look at people with bottles of dawn dishwasher detergent and paper towels trying to wipe the oil off the rocks.
+At the same time, it was comical to look at people with bottles of Dawn dishwasher detergent and paper towels trying to wipe the oil off the rocks.

 But they were good people, and then they were stewards of the earth, and then they really thought they were helping.

-And of course, their couple otters.
+And of course, there are a couple otters.

 They caught a couple otters that's swimming around in all the oil, and they were waving their little paws at people.